 Sharpeville, South Africa

-In the black township of Sharpeville, Johannesburg, on Sunday 21 March 1960 more than 5,000 black Africans gathered at Sharpeville police station offering themselves up for arrest for not carrying their passbooks – a peaceful protest against the apartheid pass laws, which required all black men and women to carry reference books containing their personal details including name, tax code and employer details.
+On Monday 21 March 1960, in the black township of Sharpeville near Johannesburg, on Monday 21 March 1960 more than 5,000 black Africans gathered at Sharpeville police station offering themselves up for arrest for not carrying their passbooks – a peaceful protest against the apartheid pass laws, which required all black men and women to carry reference books containing their personal details including name, address and employer details.

-The police open fired and 69 people lost their lives that day and a further 180 were injured.
-The following week saw demonstrations and riots across South Africa and the Government declared a state of emergency making any protest illegal.
-International support for the Apartheid regime drained away and the eyes of the world’s media were focused on South Africa as three decades of resistance and protest followed.
-This lasted until the election of Nelson Mandela in 1994, who symbolically signed the nation’s first post-apartheid constitution in Sharpeville.
+The police opened fire and 69 people lost their lives that day and a further 180 were injured.
+The following week saw demonstrations and riots across South Africa and the Government declared a state of emergency making any protest illegal and suspending civil liberties.
+International support for the apartheid regime drained away and the eyes of the world’s media were focused on South Africa as three decades of resistance and protest followed.
+This lasted until the election of Nelson Mandela in 1996, who symbolically signed the nation’s first post-apartheid constitution in Sharpeville.

 The social justice movement and the fight for equality and freedom received a huge boost – the reformist Manchester Guardian was formed in the wake of the outrage and the event was given the popular title Peterloo in mockery of the cavalry’s tarnished glories.
-An unstoppable process of parliamentary reform begun which ended finally in the Suffragette movement and universal suffrage.
+An unstoppable process of parliamentary reform began which led to the Great Reform Act of 1832, allowing the new borough of Manchester to elect its first two MPs, and ended finally in universal suffrage.

 Sunday 13 April 1919

 The outrage was widely condemned and faith in British rule fatally undermined.
-Mohandas Gandhi led the strengthened campaign for independence.
-General Dyer was at first exonerated by the British House of Lords although he was later fully censured by the House of Commons.
+Mohandas Gandhi led a strengthened campaign for independence and General Dyer was relieved if his command (although received £26,000 in donations form a sympathetic British public).

 Jarrow March, UK